 The good die young

-For the first 33 years of my life my father and I hated each other while loving each other.
-I should have been a man, as my father wanted, but I refused to walk that road.
+For the first 33 years of my life my father were at war while loving each other.
+I should have been the man my father wanted, but I refused to walk that road.
 We were at constant odds.
 He knocked me out once.
-A year or two later, a fat woman ran me and my motorcycle over while running.
+A year or two later, a fat woman broadsided me and my motorcycle while running.
 She knocked me cold and left me hanging from a wire fence.
 My father was right there for me.